Rocio01/osu-cs/README.md

 whether or not this makes sense depends on the course, the project, and whether or not the course's Honor Code permits you to display your work publicly.
 In some cases, it may not be permitted;
 do **not** violate your course's Honor Code!

-### Which programming languages should I use?

-My friend, here is the best part of liberty!
-You can use **any** language that you want to complete the final project.

-The important thing is to **internalize** the core concepts and to be able to use them with whatever tool (programming language) that you wish.

 ## Pro CS